cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Authentication using a Pre-Shared Key

-This variant extends the base mechanism by allowing the responder to authenticate that the initiator possessed a given pre-shared key (PSK).
+This variant extends the base mechanism by allowing the recipient to authenticate that the sender possessed a given pre-shared key (PSK).
 We assume that both parties have been provisioned with both the PSK value `psk` and another octet string `pskID` that is used to identify which PSK should be used.